Skip to main content

 What are the requirements for 2nd Bachelor's candidates?

 Second bachelor’s candidates have the same requirements as regular transfer students.
-Please see the 2nd Bachelor’s page for more information.
+Use this page and the 2nd Bachelor’s page for more information.

 What are the requirements for 3+2 students?